f-hafner/f-hafner.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-I'm a quantitative social scientist and work as a Research Software Engineer at the Netherlands eScience Center.
+I am a Research Software Engineer at the Netherlands eScience Center and work on projects in the social sciences and NLP.

+As an economist I have used causal research designs, machine learning and numerical optimization to answer research questions about the labor market.
+I also designed and maintained relational databases for this purpose.